r-lib/vctrs/tests/testthat/_snaps/slice-chop.md

       list_unchop(1, list(1))
     Condition
       Error in `list_unchop()`:
-      ! `1` must be a list, not a number.
+      ! `x` must be a list, not a number.

 ---